asantos00/website/content/blog/e2e-tests-with-cypress.md

 Now you might be saying something like:

-"I've already heard of e2e tests, they're always breaking and they're difficult to write and run.
-I don't wanna write them."
+> I've already heard of e2e tests, they're always breaking and they're difficult to write and run.
+I don't wanna write them.

-And that was my idea, and unfortunately is the idea that lots of people share.
-I hope to change it a little bit by the end of this.
+And **that was my idea**, and unfortunately is the idea that lots of people share.
+I hope to shake it a little bit by the end of this.

-## Cypress.io
+## Cypress

-Cypress.io is a e2e testing framework based on puppeteer, a node library to control Chromium based applications.
+Cypress is a e2e testing framework based on puppeteer, a node library to control Chromium based applications.
 There are many more in this same segment.

 I've chosen Cypress for this talk because of how easy it is to setup and run e2e tests.

 ## Demo application

 I've built a small demo application where users can buy football tickets for the 3 big teams in Portugal.
-You can add tickets to cart, update them, remove from cart, and in the end, you can "buy" the tickets.
-And that's it.
+You can add tickets to cart, update them, remove from cart, and in the end, you can *buy* the tickets.

+The application is deployed [here](https://cranky-stonebraker-09ed2a.netlify.com/) (thanks to Netlify 🙏) if you wanna give it a go.

 ## Let's write some tests